Shrutimendhe76/CareerCopilot-AI/README.md

 https://aistudio.google.com/app/apikey

-Enter the API key in the sidebar when launching the application.
+Enter the API key in the sidebar before launching any analysis pipeline.

 ---

 ## 📖 How to Use

 1. Enter your Gemini API Key.
-2. Paste your resume details.
+2. Upload your resume PDF or paste profile information manually.
-3. Paste the target job description.
+3. Paste the target job description or internship criteria.
-4. Click **Generate Tailored Analysis & Cover Letter**.
+4. Select your preferred analysis mode from the **Co-Pilot Engine Mode** menu.
-5. Review:
+5. Click **Launch Engine**.
-   - ATS Match Analysis
-   - Missing Keywords
-   - Skill Gap Report
-   - Resume Improvement Suggestions
-   - Professional Summary
-   - Personalized Cover Letter
+6. Review the AI-generated insights, recommendations, and reports.

 ---